 3. Place oil in hot pan (big enough to hold rice and liquid ingredients—it needs a good lid that fits reasonably tight).

-3. Add rice to pan and stir in oil until most of the rice becomes pearly white.
+4. Add rice to pan and stir in oil until most of the rice becomes pearly white.
 Add in caldo tablets, break them up and add onion; stir into rice.

 This is the single most important step in cooking rice that will ressemble what you get at the restaurant: you cannot cook the rice in an oriental-style rice cooker and you cannot boil it.

-5. Carefully pour the boiing into the hot rice, add back in the onions and garlic, plus addition stuff you want.
-Cover and don't lift the lid for a good 20 minutes unless you know you must add liquid.
-You can set a timer and put this into a 350° oven for 30 minutes instead to avoid buring the bottom.
-(Allowing you to turn your attention to other matters, but you'll need to figure twice as long to cook.
+6. Carefully pour the boiling water into the hot rice.
+Bring back to a boil, then cover and don't lift the lid thereafter.
+You can set a timer and put this into a 350° oven instead to avoid burning the bottom.
+This allows you to turn your attention mindlessly to other matters, but you'll need to figure twice as long to cook.